-Compass Learning Consulting and Training
+COSER 542.020 Compass Learning Consulting

+and Training

-This service provides one day of consulting, planning or professional development as related to the Compass Learning Odyssey system.
-Compass Learning Odyssey, a comprehensive web-based instructional tool that supports differentiated learning, is available through our Learning Technology Services.
+This service provides one day of consulting, planning or professional development related to the Compass Learning Odyssey system.
+A comprehensive web-based instructional tool, Compass Learning Odyssey supports differentiated learning, RTI, and credit recovery.
+The purchase of the software licensing is processed through the COSER 519.050 in Learning Technology Services.